jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 (going ahead) to try to ask and answer questions about how districts are responding (in ways that may be more or less fair in terms of what students are involved in doing.
-Such a project would likely involve (at least) programatically accessing districts' websites (web scraping), but also qualitative coding (or validation), Natural Language Processing, extracting text from PDFs, and understanding the place of districts in the wider education system.
+Such a project would likely involve (at least) programatically accessing districts' websites (web scraping), but also qualitative coding (or validation... which may also require contacting some districts), extracting text from PDFs, Natural Language Processing, and understanding the place of districts in the wider education system (and how to access other data on districts, such as data from the U.S. Census or the National Center for Education Statistics.
 It's complex!

 We welcome ideas and input.